-These messengers are called “neurotransmitters”, and they are also located in our gastrointestinal tract, which allows for communication with the brain.
+These messengers are called neurotransmitters, and they are made in our gastrointestinal tract, which allows for communication with the brain.

 If the gastrointestinal tract develops a common condition called “leaky gut syndrome”, then this means there has been too much foreign matter that has permeated the gut lining.

 As a result, many bad pathogens, bacteria, viruses, yeast, fungus and parasites can populate the gastrointestinal tract and disrupt communication with the neurotransmitters in the brain causing the neurotransmitters to misfire.

 This process begins the development of an autoimmune disorder, and, if this happens, your child may experience many problems such as: